nivaca/witrels/readme.md

 of the [CollateX](https://collatex.net/) tool set is used to compare each `<p>` across all witnesses.
 Collatex breaks the text down into several segments and then produces a json output of its comparison (see [here](https://collatex.net/doc/#json-output) for details).
-[Witrels](https://github.com/nivaca/witrels) then parses and analises this output, and performs very simple statistical analysis in order to reveal similarity relationships between the witnesses.
+[Witrels](https://github.com/nivaca/witrels) then parses and analyses this output, and performs very simple statistical analysis in order to reveal similarity relationships between the witnesses.